virtual-labs/exp-design-pressure-sensor-coep/experiment/procedure.md

 ### Procedure

 ### Basic Knowledge -
-- Answer all the questions and click on next level.
+- Answer all the questions and click on next level

 ### Configuration
 - Select Pressure, Thickness of Diaphragm , Radius , Ri and Ro.
 Click on check configuration